 While Blurting takes more active effort than passive rereading, the vocalization and temporal spacing appears to produce strong memorization results for many learners.
 However, more research may be needed to quantify Blurting’s efficacy over other standard study techniques.
 But anecdotally, the vocalization fluency targeted aligns well with exam needs.

-Overall, Blurting’s use of verbal repetition, temporal spacing, and rapid feedback shows promise as a memory-centric revision strategy for acedemics.
+Overall, Blurting’s use of verbal repetition, temporal spacing, and rapid feedback shows promise as a memory-centric revision strategy for academics.
 The vocalization fluency targeted also transfers effectively to test scenarios relying on verbal information production.

-How to Use Blurting
+How to use the Blurting technique

 First, get a piece of paper and write down everything you can remember about a topic.